baker-ck/MegaCRN-Jiang2023/README.md

 ## MegaCRN Model Results

-This repository contains the trained MegaCRN model and test results.
+This repository contains a trained MegaCRN model and test results.
 The implementation is based on the AAAI 2023 paper “Spatio-Temporal Meta-Graph Learning for Traffic Forecasting”, with the following citation:

 ```bibtex
 @inproceedings{jiang2023spatio,